trivorak/kids/README.md

 # kids

-Scripts created for or with my kids
+Scripts created for/with my kids